-7Do recall that you need to then load the package either via library(reshape), or via RStudio's packages pane.
-Note that if you are using knitr, you will need to include the code to load the package (e.g. library(reshape)) in you file, since it will need to be loaded into the clean workspace where knitr evaluates the code.
+31Do recall that you need to then load the package either via library(reshape), require(reshape), or via RStudio's packages pane.
+Note that if you are using knitr, you will need to include the code to load the package (e.g. require(reshape)) in you file, since it will need to be loaded into the clean workspace where knitr evaluates the code.